Our people in numbers

 Basis of partner and director performance and remuneration

-For our salaried partners and directors, Audit Quality is the primary indicator of performance and caps are applied to performance ratings where there are quality issues identified.
-For FY23, bonuses for all staff and salaried partners are based on firm-wide, Capability and individual performance (performance ratings).
+In Audit for all partners, Audit Quality is the primary indicator of performance and underpins the Partner Balanced Scorecard.
+Caps are applied to performance ratings where quality issues are identified.
+For FY24, bonuses for all staff are based on firm-wide, Capability and individual performance ratings.

-Each member’s Unit allocation, including those who are on the Executive Committee, is determined with reference to the descriptors which set out the expectations at each Partner Band:
+Each Equity Partner’s Unit allocation, including those who are on the Executive Committee, is determined with reference to the descriptors which set out the expectations at each Partner Band:

-During the year members receive monthly drawings and further profit distributions.
+During the year Equity Partners receive monthly drawings and further profit distributions.
 The level and timing of the additional profit distributions are decided by the Executive Committee, considering the partnership’s cash requirements for operating and investing activities.
-Both the monthly drawings and profit distributions are reclaimable from members until the date on which profits are allocated.
+Both the monthly drawings and profit distributions are reclaimable from Equity Partners until the date on which profits are allocated.

-As at 1 October 2023, there were 364 Salaried Partners and 469 Equity Partners in the UK firm.
-There were 109 Equity Partners in Audit, of which 97 are RIs, the rest do not require RI status.
+As at 1 October 2024, there were 371 Salaried Partners and 466 Equity Partners in the UK firm.
+There were 113 Equity Partners in Audit.

 Recognising our success

-Through our revamped Audit Quality and Culture Awards and also our firmwide People Awards, we have seen many excellent examples of individuals and teams living our values and reaching the highest standards of professionalism and quality.
+We continue to see many excellent examples of individuals and teams living our values and reaching the highest standards of professionalism and quality through our Audit Quality and Culture Awards.

 The Audit Quality and Culture Awards, which run twice a year, recognise and celebrate those individuals and teams who champion audit quality and demonstrate our expected behaviours.
-The winning nominations are judged by an expert panel and gold and silver medallists are chosen for each category, with medallists winning a significant financial reward.
-In FY23, we had over 1,900 winners and good news stories linked to our culture goals.
+The winning nominations are judged by an expert panel, and gold and silver medalists are chosen for each category, with medalists winning a significant financial reward.
+In FY24, we had over 2,000 nominations and good news stories linked to our culture goals.
 These stories continue to be used across Audit to further embed our culture ambition and drive good practices.

-Our culture of challenge narrative is shared and reinforced with audit colleagues through our mandatory audit training.
-For 2023 we have focused content on:
+Our culture of challenge narrative is shared and reinforced with Audit colleagues through our mandatory audit training.
+For 2024 we have focused content on the theme of accountability and how that supports our culture ambition of High Challenge, High Support:

-Our 194 Culture Ambassadors (FY22: 140) continue to drive positive messaging around demonstrating a culture of challenge and share our Challenge and Support videos at a local level.
+Our 207 Culture Ambassadors continue to drive positive messaging around demonstrating a culture of challenge and share our Challenge and Support videos at a local level.
 These videos reinforce the High Challenge, High Support culture for audit teams, what we expect of colleagues, and what they should expect of each other.
-Our Culture Ambassadors and Wellbeing Ambassadors presented at each KAU event this year to reinforce our messages around Focus Time Working and Productivity.

 To invest in building the skills and capabilities of our professionals, we continue to adopt a continuous learning environment.
 We support a coaching culture throughout KPMG as part of enabling colleagues to achieve their full potential.